PaulStoffregen/Arduino_Dev_List_Topics/README.md

 ### Compiler warnings

-Arduino's position on compiler warnings has chanced somewhat over the years.
+Arduino's position on compiler warnings has changed somewhat over the years.
 Historically, all warnings were suppressed.
 Modern Arduino has options to enable warnings in File > Preferences.
 The default is still no warnings.